bradyep/bs-custom-song-utilities/README.md

 To actually delete all of your custom songs not in favorites or in a playlist, supply `clean` to the `task` parameter:

 `.\bs-custom-song-utilities.ps1 -bsdir "G:\Games\Steam\steamapps\common\Beat Saber" -task clean`

+If you want to nerd it up and get more information while the script runs, simply add the `-verbose` argument.
+It's just a switch and does not need any parameters supplied to it.
+Ex:

+`.\bs-custom-song-utilities.ps1 -bsdir "G:\Games\Steam\steamapps\common\Beat Saber" -task info -verbose`